-An example would be when we're planning a major capital investment programme, we are mindful of the different rates of allowances that may be available for energy efficient assets which may influence our choice of equipment.
+An example would be when we're planning a major capital investment programme: in considering the various commercial options, we are mindful of the different rates of tax allowances that may be available for each option.

-We do therefore claim reliefs, such as allowances in relation to our capital spend and manage our tax as a cost of business, like any other.
+We do, therefore, claim reliefs, such as allowances in relation to our capital spend, and manage our tax as a cost of business, like any other.
 However, we believe we operate a sustainable and responsible approach to tax planning that balances the interests of all our stakeholders.

-Taking corporation tax alone, we've paid £28 million this year and over a quarter of a billion pounds in respect of the previous five years, making us consistently one of the highest payers of corporation tax in the UK water sector.
+Taking corporation tax alone, we've paid over £300 million in respect of the previous eight years, making us consistently one of the highest payers of corporation tax in the UK water sector.

-We maintain a robust risk and governance framework and we work within it.
+We maintain a robust risk and governance framework and we work within it